 - What is a breach of Planning Control?

 - How we will investigate alleged breaches of planning control

 - How we will prioritise our investigations

-The Council's Enforcement Policy sets out the primary role of the Local Planning Authority in assessing breaches of planning control, following the general approach to planning enforcement as advocated by Central Government in Planning Policy Guidance 18 (Enforcing Planning Control) (PPG18).
+The Chiltern and South Bucks Area Enforcement Policy sets out the primary role of the Local Planning Authority in assessing breaches of planning control, following the general approach to planning enforcement as advocated by Central Government in Planning Policy Guidance 18 (Enforcing Planning Control) (PPG18).

-Whilst PPG 18 is one of the documents revoked and replaced by the National Planning Policy Framework in March 2012, this Councils approach to investigating and taking action in relation to breaches of planning control remains unchanged .
+Whilst PPG 18 is one of the documents revoked and replaced by the National Planning Policy Framework in March 2012, the Chiltern and South Bucks Area approach to investigating and taking action in relation to breaches of planning control remains unchanged .

 Reporting an alleged breach